 In summary, the solution is then, to blend both traditional and modern techniques together into your training.

-If you and your opponent know the exact same styles and techniques and cancel each other out, then the person who knows something the other doesn’t, will have the advantage.
+If you and your opponent know the exact same styles and techniques and cancel each other out, then simply put, the person who knows something the other doesn’t will have the advantage.

 Be in good enough “external” shape and conditioning to be effective in a sports fighting environment.
 Overwhelm opponents in the ring who lack the conditioning, skill, and technique to keep up.

 But also remember to train yourself in “internal” shape and conditioning such as your skin, your bones, and to be aware of the limitations of sports fighting techniques.
 Train your techniques to be lethally effective on the streets and in real life, not just for scoring points in a game.